 C.Demonstrates understanding of and consistently follows Standard Precautions.
 1.Implements UHS Universal Precautions, Body Substance Isolation and Infection Control polices.

 D.Adheres to hours of work and payroll responsibilities.
-1.Demonstrates flexibility in work schedules and daily assignments?3 years (5 years preferred) of experience in Clinical nursing. ?Ability to work independently. ?Knowledge of outpatient care and principles of telephone triage. ?Excellent communication skills and the ability to establish patient trust over the telephone and in person. ?Ability to obtain an adequate history. ?Knowledge of outpatient care and principles. ?Excellent assessment skills and the ability to recognize deviations from normal findings over the telephone and in person. ?Knowledge, skills, and ability to work with psychiatric related calls and drop-in visits. ?Ability to use auditory and ?body-language? cues to make an appropriate assessment and triage decision over the telephone and in-person. ?Working knowledge of Insurance plans especially the Student Health Insurance plan (SHIP). ?Working knowledge of existing resources, including use of designated consultants, to give appropriate advice, make an appropriate referral or Triage decision (such as In-House department referrals and outside referrals to local Emergency Rooms, Urgent Care Centers, shelters). ?Ability to work under pressure calmly, effectively, and efficiently, coping with variable workloads, intermittent delays and emotionally charged situations. ?Ability to document calls and drop-in visits appropriately, concisely, and clearly including patient identifying information, relevant history, assessment, and advice given including the disposition. ?Ability to assess normal versus abnormal laboratory, radiology, and outside test reports and make appropriate decisions based on those results and with appropriate consultation. ?Ability to assist patients and their clinicians with appropriate case-management situations that may involve assisting with referrals and follow-up consultations. ?Experience working with electronic medical records. ?Knowledge, skill, and ability to provide emergency intervention ?Ability to anticipate patient flow and/or scheduling problems/conflicts and intervene affectively.
+1.Demonstrates flexibility in work schedules and daily assignments•3 years (5 years preferred) of experience in Clinical nursing. •Outpatient care experience. •Knowledge of principles of telephone triage. •Ability to work independently. •Excellent communication skills and the ability to establish patient trust over the telephone and in person. •Ability to obtain an adequate history. •Excellent assessment skills and the ability to recognize deviations from normal findings over the telephone and in person. •Knowledge, skills, and ability to work with psychiatric related calls and drop-in visits. •Ability to use auditory and ‘body-language’ cues to make an appropriate assessment and triage decision over the telephone and in-person. •Working knowledge of Insurance plans especially the Student Health Insurance plan (SHIP). •Working knowledge of existing resources, including use of designated consultants, to give appropriate advice, make an appropriate referral or Triage decision (such as In-House department referrals and outside referrals to local Emergency Rooms, Urgent Care Centers, shelters). •Ability to work under pressure calmly, effectively, and efficiently, coping with variable workloads, intermittent delays and emotionally charged situations. •Ability to document calls and drop-in visits appropriately, concisely, and clearly including patient identifying information, relevant history, assessment, and advice given including the disposition. •Ability to assess normal versus abnormal laboratory, radiology, and outside test reports and make appropriate decisions based on those results and with appropriate consultation. •Ability to assist patients and their clinicians with appropriate case-management situations that may involve assisting with referrals and follow-up consultations. •Experience working with electronic medical records. •Knowledge, skill, and ability to provide emergency intervention •Ability to anticipate patient flow and/or scheduling problems/conflicts and intervene effectively.